MicrosoftDocs/xamarin-docs/docs/cross-platform/macios/nativetypes.md

 The design of the new data types is intended to allow
-	a single C# source file to naturally use 32 or 64 bit storage depending on the host platorm and the compilation settings.
+	a single C# source file to naturally use 32 or 64 bit storage depending on the host platform and the compilation settings.

 This required us to design a set of implicit and explicit
 	conversions to and from the platform-specific data types to